YahiaElTai/becoming-a-frontend-developer/README.md

 <h2 align="center">🔥 Becoming a Frontend Develooper 🔥</h2>

-- This guide is divided into 6 sections (areas of code) spanning over 3 levels (Beginner, intermediate, Advanced) of web development.
+- This guide is divided into 7 sections spanning over 3 levels (Beginner, intermediate, Advanced) of web development.
-- It is recommended to go through the sections top to bottom following the color coded levels.
+- It is recommended to go through the sections top to bottom following the color coded levels meaning (meaning work through all 🔵 courses in all sections and then 🟡 courses)
 - These courses should be complemented with a lot of practice by building projects on your own without a tutorial.
 - After finishing the beginner and intermediate sections you should be ready to apply for jobs as a Junior Frontend Developer.
 - It is also recommended to have a portfolio website showcasing your projects on Github.